What You Need to Know About Measles

 Complications

 Measles can result in serious health complications.
-Some people, especially children younger than 5 years of age, are at a higher risk of experiencing complications from measles, which can include:
+Some people, especially children younger than 5 years of age, are at higher risk of experiencing complications from measles, which can include:

 - Dehydration